 Leader of the Antitrust Practice Group.

-Recent dismissal of False Claims Act, ("Qui tam") compliant against University as "Arm of the State" not subject to FCLA suit, affirmed by Court of Appeals.
+Recent dismissal of False Claims Act, ("Qui tam") complaint against University as "Arm of the State" not subject to FCA suit, affirmed by Court of Appeals.

 Summary judgment dismissing $1.5 billion false claims act, antitrust, RICO, and breach of contract suits against automotive manufacturer.

 Dismissal of compressor manufacturer from criminal and civil class allegations of international price fixing.

 Dismissal of Japanese corporate executive from criminal investigation of international price fixing of auto parts.

 Representation of trade associations and members in discrimination and boycott cases.

 Successfully litigated numerous antitrust cases, alleging monopolization, conspiracy, price discrimination, resale price maintenance or predatory pricing, including health care provider and trade associations cases.